 For example, Facebook’s link to Cambridge Analytica in 2016.
 Cambridge Analytica mined data from over 50 million Facebook users and used it to sway votes in the controversial American election.
-Facebook had been warned repeatedly that their security systems could be easily breached.
+Facebook had been warned repeatedly that its security systems could be easily breached.
 Upon being caught out, Facebook argued that they are merely a platform that hosts content and not a publisher who decides what content is available on the platform thereby dodging all responsibility and accountability by placing the blame on Facebook users and advertisers.

 Another example is Uber – it made headlines this year when legislators discovered the tech firm failed to report a data breach of more than 3.5 million users in 2016.
 It has been fined £385k in the UK and more than £116 million in the US for failing to notify drivers and users that their data had been implicated in the hack.

-Uber and Facebook have displayed a complete lack of transparency and accountability and has raised questions whether we can trust organisations with our data.
+Uber and Facebook have displayed a complete lack of transparency and accountability and has raised questions about whether we can trust organisations with our data.

 Data breaches are becoming more and more commonplace and are having far-reaching impact across the globe, financially, politically, and social as well as many more and which experts are unable to predict.
 And of what we can see, they seem to be snowballing out of control.

 Every day there are more than 3 million data files stolen through cyber hacks and a data hack every 37 seconds.
 With 6.5 connected devices per person today, growing to billions globally by 2020, there is a growing need for tech giants and data authorities to strengthen security measures, take responsibility and be transparent about breaches.
 The introduction and enforcement of GDPR, in Europe.